robonexx/sl_app_ux_implementation/README.md

 # Issues

+- Local storage not always getting the info after the payments page, a ticket should show up, if it dont re-try
 - Button in modal dissapering in safari (sometimes)
 - Localstorage not working on One plus mobile phones or edge
 - Mapbox Not always rendering properly I had a lot of issues with mapbox
 - it did not show up on surge when uploading the project
 - had to use older version of react to get it to work
 - some issues with renders and such
+- icons using fill in  the svg to target color targets wrong paths (easy fix would be using react-icons instead)

 </br>